Nizisi/rabbitmq_and_api_practice/README.md

 ## Publish/Subscribe
 ### Exchanges
 * Most of the time,  the producer can only send messages to an exchange.
 An exchange is a very simple thing.
 On one side it receives messages from producers and the other side it pushes them to queues.
 The exchange must know exactly what to do with a message it receives.
+* There are a few exchange types available: direct, topic, headers and fanout, **fanout** is focused here